Grissess/Locksmithery/README.md

 implemented.
 You can craft each of these shapelessly with a lockset to set its bitting (essentially, to configure which keys will fit); these blocks _cannot_ be placed until configured (since, in SMP, they need a fitting key to break--see below).
+Crafting a keyed block with a lockset doesn't consume the lockset--you can use the same lockset for as many blocks as you'd like.
 Once keyed with a lockset, the block's tooltip will register that it is "Keyed", but does not reveal the lockset bitting, so as to keep it confidential.

 **Secure Block**: The most basic keyed block, it is solid and indestructible to players not in creative mode.
 It can be punched with a fitting key to break